00

 • Personalized product recommendations: This email marketing strategy is about using purchase history and browsing behavior to suggest relevant cross-sell or upsell options.

-Cross-sell/ upsell automation workflow
+Cross-sell/ upsell marketing automation workflow template

 Trigger: When a customer hasn’t engaged for more than 60 days.